 - Understanding and maximizing fertility.
-BV can potentially cause infertility.
-Ongoing research on infertility supported by the NICHD's Contraception & Reproductive Health (CRH) Branch provides valuable information on the health of women affected by BV.
+Because BV can potentially cause infertility, ongoing research on infertility supported by the NICHD's Contraception Discovery and Development Branch provides valuable information on the health of women affected by BV.

 - Ensuring healthful and safe contraception.
 A woman's risk of developing BV is increased by having unprotected sexual activity.
 The many research areas supported by the CRH Branch, including contraception, are important for obtaining a complete understanding of BV.

 - Preventing preterm deliveries.
 The NICHD's Maternal-Fetal Medicine Units (MFMU) Network has played a leading role in studying BV in pregnant women, especially those who are asymptomatic.
 A major focus of its studies has been the actual effects of antibiotics, especially clindamycin and metronidazole, in preventing preterm births in women with BV.
 MFMU researchers also conducted a study of maternal markers that could predict the likelihood of preterm delivery in pregnant women with BV.